GuruMaps/iOSManual/01-launching-the-application.md

 While in driving mode, the app will orient the map in the direction you are currently moving.
 If you stop moving, the map will be oriented by compass.

-Note: the accuracy of the compass can be affected by magnetic or environmental interference \(e.g. the magnets in earbuds\) and compass may need to be calibrated from time to time.
+**Note**: the accuracy of the compass can be affected by magnetic or environmental interference \(e.g. the magnets in earbuds\) and compass may need to be calibrated from time to time.
 When the device displays the calibration alert, tilt the screen to move the red ball around in a circle.

 ### Location services {#locationServices}

 Every time you see this icon ![](/assets/icon_question.png), it means that your GPS currently cannot get information about your location.
 It may also appear when Location Services is disabled on your device.

+Enable Location Services on your device and give your permission to Galileo app to determine your location in system Settings > Privacy > Location Services.

-Note: depending on your device and available services, Location Services uses a combination of cellular, Wi-Fi, Bluetooth, and GPS to determine your location.
-If you're not within a clear line of sight to GPS satellites, your device can determine your location using crowd-sourced Wi-Fi and cell tower locations.
+**Note**: depending on your device and available services, Location Services uses a combination of cellular, Wi-Fi, Bluetooth, and GPS to determine your location.
+If you're not within a clear line of sight to GPS satellites, your device can determine your location using crowd-sourced Wi-Fi and cell tower locations or even iBeacons.

 ## Trip Computer {#tripComputer}